DASH 2024: Guide to Datadog's Newest Announcements for Applications | Datadog

 Data Streams Monitoring now surfaces Spark jobs, S3 buckets, Snowflake tables, and more

 Datadog Data Streams Monitoring (DSM) makes it easy to understand, monitor, and optimize streaming data pipelines and event-driven applications that use technologies like Kafka and SQS.
 But for data pipelines, the path of the data often doesn’t end with Kafka producers and consumers; there are more components downstream, such as data processing jobs and datastores.
 Data Streams Monitoring now shows more of your data pipelines, so you can see data flow not only within services and queues, but through Spark jobs, S3 buckets, and Snowflake tables.
 This unified end-to-end view of ingestion, processing, and storage helps you pinpoint issues with cascading downstream impact and identify root causes.
-You can request access to the private beta here.
+You can request access to the Preview here.

 DSM now surfaces Spark jobs, S3 buckets, and more.